Kachi-Awaji/GIT-intro/Lesson-6.md

 ![Repository Screenshot](./images/58-GitIntroTop.png)
 On the right are three buttons that let you interact with the repository:
-- Click on "Watch" if you want to be notified of changes to this repository.
+- Click on _Watch_ if you want to be notified of changes to this repository.
-- If you really love a repository, click _star_ to make it easy to find it again later.
+- If you really love a repository, click _Star_ to make it easy to find it again later.
 You can see all the repositories you have starred by going to your stars page. (find your star page by going to your profile and clicking on the _stars_ tab on the right).
-- The "fork" button lets you make a copy of the repository on your profile.
+- The _Fork_ button lets you make a copy of the repository on your profile.
 We will talk more on this soon.

 Just below are six tabs : _Code_, _Issues_, _Pull request_, _Projects_, _Wiki_ and _Settings_.